little-hanabi/qrb/README.md

 ## Contributing

 > [!IMPORTANT]
 > - This project is still under development and will be refactored using `Qt` in the future.
-Therefore, no guarantees are made regarding the data format or the `API`.
+Therefore, no guarantees are made regarding the data format or the API.
-> - This project does not accept `PR`s for the time being.
+> - This project does not accept PRs for the time being.

 ## Similar Projects